 Union Membership and Coverage Database from the CPS

-The Union Membership and Coverage Database, available at www.unionstats.com, is an Internet data resource providing private and public sector labor union membership, coverage, and density estimates compiled from the Current Population Survey (CPS), a monthly household survey, using BLS methods.
+The Union Membership and Coverage Database, available at www.unionstats.com, is an Internet data resource providing private and public sector labor union membership, coverage, and density estimates compiled from the monthly household Current Population Survey (CPS) using BLS methods.
 Economy-wide estimates are provided beginning in 1973; estimates by state, detailed industry, and detailed occupation begin in 1983; and estimates by metropolitan area begin in 1986.
-The Database, constructed by Barry Hirsch (Andrew Young School of Policy Studies, Georgia State University) and David Macpherson (Department of Economics, Trinity University), is updated annually.
+The Database, constructed by Barry Hirsch (Andrew Young School of Policy Studies, Georgia State University) and David Macpherson (Department of Economics, Trinity University), was created in 2002 and is updated annually.

-To access union tables, click on links in the left-side index
+To access union data tables, click on links in the left-side index

 A description of the Database is provided in the paper below, available in pdf.

 Union data compilations from the 2018 CPS completed February 4, 2019

 Union data compilations from the 2017 CPS completed January 21, 2018

 Note: CPS sample sizes (denoted by "Obs") are very small for some cells.
 Use such union estimates cautiously.

 CPS Documentation Files and Links: